Diocesan Churches Trust

 Enabling church buildings to be used for occasional services but their legal responsibility to be held by the Trust.

 No diocese has a greater concentration of medieval churches than Norwich.
 And some more recent ones too.
 Six hundred and fifty-three churches for a population of around 900,000 is generous provision by anyone’s standards.
-The landscape of Norfolk would be spiritually flattened if they were removed.
 Each church building has a story to tell.
 They have served their communities in a variety of ways.
 They are often a blessing but they are also a big responsibility, and in some places a burden too.

 This is an innovative project.
 It has never been tried elsewhere and other dioceses are interested to see how our Trust will develop.
 We have been immensely fortunate to receive a grant of almost £50,000 from the All Churches Trust to launch this initiative and get it established.

 It is important to emphasise that the establishment of the Trust is not designed to indicate withdrawal from ministry but to enable some churches to maintain some of their core functions to parishioners which would otherwise be very difficult.
 Questions are bound to arise and literature has been prepared to explain what we are doing in more detail.
 This can be downloaded below.

 If you have any initial queries, do address them to your Archdeacon.

 I hope you will join me in welcoming this initiative to support our continuing mission and ministry in the Diocese.
 Do pray for all those who are involved in it.